FrancesCoronel/personal-website-v3/_posts/2016-12-10-alter-conf.md

 #### **Neem Serra**, [@teamneem](https://twitter.com/teamneem)

 Unconscious biases affect our perceptions, decisions, and interactions every day.
-How do we address biases if we don’t know about them?
+How do we address biases if we don't know about them?

 In this talk, Neem talks about how to recognize and counter the biases that play a part in interviewing, creating a product, and day-to-day interactions.
 She goes in depth on biases beyond sexism and racism and hopes to help the world become a more magical place!